 Background Information on AFCD's Policy for Handling Stray Cattle

 In the past, cattle and buffalo were widely used by local farmers as draught animals to plough paddy fields.
-With rapid economic development in the past few decades, the agricultural industry in the territory underwent a great deal of change.
-There was no more rice growing in the territory after the 1970s and as a result, these animals were no longer needed.
-Many of the stray cattle and buffalo in the rural areas of Hong Kong are the offspring of those animals abandoned by farmers with the decline of agricultural activities in past decades.
-These animals survived and produced offspring, which have become stray cattle and buffalo in the territory.
+With rapid economic development in the past few decades, the local agricultural industry has undergone a great deal of change.
+There was no more rice growing in Hong Kong after the 1970s and as a result, these animals were no longer needed and abandoned by farmers.
+The abandoned cattle and buffalo survive and continue to produce offspring, which have become stray cattle and buffalo in the territory.

-Upon receipt of any complaint involving stray cattle or buffalo, the Department will send officers to investigate the situation.
-If the cattle or buffalo are found to have an owner, we will advise the owner/responsible person to keep the cattle or buffalo under proper control and prevent them from wandering or causing damage.
-If no owner can be identified or no one claims to be the owner, and the animals appear to be lost or causing damage, AFCD staff may arrange to remove the animals, but in many cases arrangements with local organisations and residents are put in place to handle the cattle and buffalo population in a different manner (see below and the Q&A section).
+From time to time, AFCD receives cattle-related nuisance reports from the community.
+These include environmental nuisance from their excrement, disturbance to the traffic when they wander on roads which may possibly cause accidents, crops damage in farms, etc. Upon receipt of any complaint involving stray cattle or buffalo, the Department will send officers to attend the scene and carry out investigation.
+If the cattle or buffalo are found to have an owner, we will advise the owner/keeper to keep the cattle or buffalo under proper control and prevent them from wandering or causing damage.
+If no owner can be identified or no one claims to be the owner, AFCD staff may arrange to remove the animals.

-For stray cattle or buffalo that are reported to be sick or injured, our animal management team will try to locate the animal.
-Our officers will assess whether the animal can be treated on site or needs to be caught and returned to an animal management centre for treatment.
-Occasionally, injury or sickness may be so severe or untreatable that euthanasia by a Veterinary Officer might be required on the spot in the interests of the welfare of the animal.
+For cattle or buffalo that are reported to be sick or injured, AFCD’s animal management team will first try to locate the animal concerned.
+Officers will assess whether the animal can be treated on site or needs to be captured to the animal management centre for treatment.
+At times when the injury or sickness is too severe or untreatable, euthanasia by a Veterinary Officer will be required in the interests of animal welfare.

-The Department recognises that the cattle and buffalo are part of the heritage of rural Hong Kong, and that it brings pleasure to visitors and locals alike to see these animals in a natural environment.
-In order to strike a balance between these views and the nuisance sometimes caused by these animals in urban or residential areas, the Department has set up a dedicated team (the Cattle Management Team) with the aim of long-term management of the cattle and buffalo to ensure that they co-exist with local residents in harmony.
-To achieve this goal, multiple approaches will be adopted and implemented in phases.
+The Department recognises that the cattle and buffalo are part of the heritage of rural Hong Kong, and that they bring pleasure to visitors and locals alike to watch these animals living in a natural environment.
+In order to strike a balance between these views and the nuisance sometimes caused by these animals in urban or residential areas, the Department has set up a dedicated team (the Cattle Management Team) in late 2011 with the aim of long-term management of the cattle and buffalo to ensure that they co-exist with local residents in harmony.
+To achieve this goal, multiple approaches have been adopted and implemented in phases.

-Some areas have special considerations where perhaps it is difficult initially to find a common ground between different viewpoints on what should be done regarding stray cattle and buffalo.
-In this situation, we will talk and listen to local people, NGOs, District Councils and Rural Committees, etc. so as to seek an acceptable consensus on the most appropriate action to be taken.
-This might be a combination of the methods mentioned above, or even location specific solutions such as fencing or cattle grids (a type of barrier which is installed in the road bed to prevent cattle from crossing but which still allows the passage of vehicles).
+There are different viewpoints on what should be done about stray cattle and buffalo management from different stakeholders in the community.
+In this context, AFCD will continue to communicate with the locals, Non-governmental Organisations (NGOs), District Councils and Rural Committees, etc. so as to reach an acceptable consensus on the most appropriate action to be taken.
+This might be a combination of the methods mentioned above, or even other location specific solutions.
 Please refer to our “Q & A” section for more information.